-The ENTI 317 Pitch Advising sessions are online presentations that are held during Week 8 of the term.
-Each student team will present a three minute video pitch to a panel of Team Hunter Advisors (that's you) about their proposed business concept.
-The panel of Advisors will then have six minutes for Q&A to provide them with insights on how to improve their business model in the following areas:
+The ENTI 317 Final Judging sessions are online presentations that are held near the end of the term.
+Each student team will present a four-minute video pitch to a panel of Team Hunter Judges (that's you) about their proposed business concept.
+The panel of judges will then have five minutes for Q&A to provide the teams with insights in the following areas:

 WHAT TO EXPECT & YOUR ROLE

-- Judges will have access to view the video pitches 24 hours prior to class.
+- Judges will view the video pitches over the 72 hours prior to class.
 Links to the platform and your sign-up details will be sent to you in a separate email.
 You will also have the opportunity to attend an optional session to learn how to use the platform.

-- As a Pitch Advisor, you will visit the class for a 2 hour and 15 minute period and see three minute video presentations from 7 teams of 4-5 students.
+- As a judge, you will visit the class for a 2 hour and 30 minute period and see 4 minute video presentations from 7 teams of 4-5 students.

 - There will be 1 minute of turnover time in between presentations.